FinnAngelo/FinnAngelo.github.io/_posts/2015-05-14-003-Data Annotations for validation.md

 ---
+layout: post
+title: "#003: Data Annotations for validation"
-published: false
+published: true
 ---

-#003: Data Annotations for validation

 I was playing with this tonight, and quite liked how simple it all is: